 Firm Partner Brian D. Nugent has established a long list of successes for municipal clients in labor relations matters over the last decade.
 Attorney Nugent and his team handle all aspects of public labor relations from the day-to-day guidance to clients to more formal matters, including Collective Bargaining Negotiations, Mediation, Compulsory Interest Arbitration, Grievance Arbitration, Improper Practice Charges before the Public Employment Relations Board (PERB), Disciplinary matters, Article 78 proceedings, Article 75 proceedings and appellate proceedings in New York’s Appellate Courts.

 As shown below, Attorney Nugent has had significant success on behalf of the firm’s municipal clients, including numerous Towns and Villages in the lower Hudson Valley.
 Attorney Nugent has achieved success in matters from the lowest levels through the Appellate Courts of New York State where lower level decisions in favor of the firm’s municipal clients have been challenged and upheld.
-In 2016, Associate Attorney John J. Kolesar, III joined the firm and is part of the public labor relations team at Feerick Nugent MacCartney and handles all municipal matters.
 In addition to public labor relations services, our firm serves as primary legal counsel to many Towns and Villages in the Hudson Valley, guiding government boards and land-use boards through the myriad of issues faced by local governments.
 Our firm has a reputation for providing candid legal advice and keeping in mind the interests of the taxpayers and the fiscal concerns of local governments.
 To contact our municipal team, call 845-353-2000.

 PUBLIC LABOR RELATIONS MATTERS